raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 ### Rerun Config Import

 The cloud.gov config import runs from `entrypoint.sh` during Keycloak startup when `KEYCLOAK_CONFIG_IMPORT_ON_STARTUP=true`.
-To rerun it after changing a Keycloak app env var or realm JSON, restage or restart the Keycloak app:
+To rerun it after changing only a Keycloak app env var, restage or restart the Keycloak app:

 ```bash
 cf restage keycloak-staging